* Benchmark yields set for biggest weekly rise in 3 months

 The news helped knock U.S. blue-chip stocks into negative territory and revived some safety bids for Treasuries.

-Benchmark 10-year notes fell 16/32 points to yield 2.04 percent, up from 1.99 percent at Thursday's close.
-The 10-year yield is poised for its biggest weekly rise since early July, when it jumped 31 basis points.
+Benchmark 10-year notes fell 22/32 points to yield 2.07 percent, up from 1.99 percent at Thursday's close.
+The 10-year yield rose 31 basis points this week, its largest weekly jump since early July.

-The two-year note was off 1/32 in price and yielding 0.29 percent, the highest since early August.
+The two-year note gave up 2/32 in price for a yield of 0.30 percent, the highest since early August.